Soviet submarine S-3: World War II

 For the rest of December 1939 until early January 1940 the submarine underwent repairs.
 It spent most of the first half of 1940 in training exercises.
 When the Soviet Union annexed the Baltic states in June 1940, S-3 was part of the naval blockade of Riga from 9 to 22 June.

 On 9 May 1941, Captain-lieutenant Nikolai A. Kostromichev became the commanding officer of S-3, replacing Malofeyev.
 When Operation Barbarossa began on 22 June 1941, the boat was being repaired in the shipyard at Libava (Liepāja), though it was capable of traveling on the surface.
-On defiance of orders to scuttle the submarine, Kostromichev took S-3 and tried to escape from the city as the German Army approached, along with the crew of the submarine S-1 (which had been scuttled at the shipyard) and some yard workers.
+In defiance of orders to scuttle the submarine, Kostromichev took S-3 and tried to escape from the city as the German Army approached, along with the crew of the submarine S-1 (which had been scuttled at the shipyard) and some yard workers.
 In total there were about 100 people on S-3 when it departed from Libava on 23 June 1941.
 The submarine traveled towards Riga along the Latvian coast at a speed of five knots.
 On 24 June, it was intercepted by the German fast attack craft S-35 and S-60 of the 3rd S-boat Flotilla.
 In a fight between them that lasted over an hour, the submarine and the S-boats fired at each other with their deck guns, before the boat S-60 dropped a depth charge near S-3 that caused it to sink.
 At least nine survivors (sources differ on the exact number) from S-3 were picked up from the water by German ships and became prisoners of war.
 The body of the captain of S-3 washed up on the shore of the Estonian island of Saaremaa, where it was buried.

 S-3 was struck from the Soviet Navy list on 27 July 1941.